 Monitoring & Assessment

-At Key Stage 3 and 4, students are assessed every half-term and awarded grades for effort and attain- ment.
+At Key Stages 3 and 4, an assessed task will be completed every fortnight, designed to provide staff and students with regular feedback and progress indicators.
+On top of this, students are formally assessed every half-term, the scores being added to end-of-year examinations to build up a full picture of attainment.
+They are then awarded grades for effort and attainment.
 Staff monitor these grades stringently and prompt intervention is taken if necessary.
-These grades are shared with parents who can contact subject teachers or form tutors should they have any questions.
-Students may also be awarded a ‘Student of the Week’ award to recognise exceptional effort or performance.
+Information is shared with parents who can contact subject teachers or form tutors, should they have any questions.
+Students may also be awarded a ‘Student of the Week’ award or a ‘Departmental Commendation’ to recognise exceptional effort or performance.

-At Key Stage 4, pupils continue to be monitored every half-term and also receive tracking interviews to monitor their progress in the lead up to examinations.
 End of year examinations are taken at the end of Years 7, 8, 9 and 10.
-Public exams (GCSE and A Level examinations) are taken in Years 11 and 13.
+Public examinations (GCSE and A Level) are taken in Years 11 and 13.

 The English Department runs a variety of extra-curricular and enrichment opportunities for students to extend their learning and interests beyond the classroom.

-- A wide programme of lunchtime and after-school clubs including Debating Society, Book Café, Poetry by Heart Club and Books Clubs.
+- A wide programme of lunchtime and after-school clubs including Debating Society, BBC School Report, Poetry by Heart Club and Book Clubs.
 Students in Poetry by Heart Club will have the chance to enter the national competition and students are offered many opportunities to enter national creative writing competitions.